ren116/shophouse/README.md

 Build shopping site using technical stacks below.
 Feel free to design your pages.

-- Fork this repository.
-- Make a directory using your team number and your shorten name like team-6-SJ.
-- Work in that directory you made.

 ## Technical stacks

 Vue.js + Vuex + JavaScript + Vuetify